wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

 ## Comments on technical developments
 - page 5: Please explain the syntax of terms carefully.
 For example, you have a term for sequential composition (M;N) in a functional language, but you] don't even mention it in the paragraph that describes terms.
 The term does not even appear in the semantics.

 - page 12: Where is the case for `M;N`?
 Is it obtained by composing N of type unit with something like what is typed in T-LamUnit?

-- page 12, case T-LamUnit: I could not find a typing rule for a term `let () = ...`, which would be necessary here.
+Also, for the case T-LamUnit: I could not find a typing rule for a term `let () = ...`, which would be necessary here.

+  The authors: We have merged `M;N` and `let () = ...` as they are synonymous.
+All uses of the latter have been replaced by the former, and `let () = M in N` should no longer occur in the paper.

 - 3rd paragraph: What is "reflection"?

-  The authors: We do not need a typing rule for whichever one we end up using, as it'll be a part of the core language.
-We added informal definition for simulation and reflection.
+  The authors: We added informal definition for simulation and reflection.
 Also, we removed "reflection" and substituted "operational correspondence".

-  @elektra85: @wenkokke please check the above and adjust

 - You say in the abstract that deadlock-freedom is guaranteed in CP and GV by combining parallel composition/thread spawning with channel creation.
 Later in the Introduction, you say that deadlock-freedom actually depends on restricting the structure of processes and shared channels to trees, which is achieved by the aforementioned combination.
 But then you mention works (Hypersequent CP and Linear Compositional Choreographies) that achieve the tree structure without that combination.
 So the really important thing seems to be the "tree structure" of processes.
 What do you mean by that exactly?
 You say that "this ensures that two processes can only communicate via exactly one series of channels".
 What's a "series of channels"?
 A mini example on what can and cannot be written in CP / Hypersequent CP / Linear Compositional Choreographies would probably help.